 Basic Bike Maintenance

 Our own colleague Stéphane, BESIDE Cabins project manager and moonlighting bike mechanic, shows you all you need to know to do your own spring tune-up.
-Because 2020 is the year of the bike.

 Cycling has fascinated me from a very young age.
 At seven years old, I was already leaving the house on two wheels in search of freedom.
 I would have fun splashing through the largest, muddiest puddles I could find and skidding over the gravel in Marcel-Simard park in Saint-Hubert, whipping up big clouds of dust in my wake.